b1ndark/project5/README.md

   - The reviews are available at the bottom of each product.
   - Everybody can read the reviews but **only** logged in Users can write a review.
-  - To write a review all you have to do is scroll down in the product detail page till you see the box thats says "Write a review...", type your review and click add.
+  - To write a review all you have to do is scroll down in the product detail page till you see the box that says "Write a review...", type your review and click add.

     ![image](assets/readme/features/pages/add_review.webp "Add review")

-  - If the review is submited, it will automatically be displayed in the product reviews and you will also get a notification confirming it.
+  - If the review is submitted, it will be displayed automatically in the product reviews and you will also get a notification confirming it.

     ![image](assets/readme/features/notifications_confirmations/add_review_notification.webp "Add review notification")

 - #### Edit Review Page

-  - **Edit** review button is only displayed to the owner of the review and at the the right side of the review.
+  - **Edit** review button is displayed at the right side of the review **Only** if the logged in User is the owner of the review.
-  - If pressed the User is taken to the edit review page, where will be able to update the review.
+  - If clicked the User is taken to the edit review page, where will be able to update the review.

     ![image](assets/readme/features/pages/edit_review.webp "Edit review page")

-  - If the review is updated the User is redirected back to the product where will be able to visualize the review and also a notification is displayed to confirm the that the review was updated.
+  - If the review is updated the User is redirected back to the product where will be able to visualize the review and also a notification is displayed confirming that the review was updated.

     ![image](assets/readme/features/notifications_confirmations/edit_review_notification.webp "Edit review notification")

 - #### Delete review Page

-  - **Delete** review button is only displayed to the owner of the review and at the the right side of the review.
+  - **Delete** review button is displayed at the right side of the review next to the **Edit** button **Only** if the logged in Use is the owner of the review.
   - If pressed the User is taken to the delete review page, where will be asked whether wants or not to delete the review.

     ![image](assets/readme/features/pages/delete_review.webp "Delete review page")

-  - If the review is deleted the User is redirected to the product page and a notification will be displayed to confirm the deletion of the review.
+  - If the review is deleted the User is redirected to the product page and a notification will be displayed confirming the deletion of the review.

     ![image](assets/readme/features/notifications_confirmations/delete_review_notification.webp "Delete review notification")

 - #### Basket Page

   - If the User has products added to the basket and clicks on the basket is taken to the **Basket** page.
-  - Within the basket you can visualize the product, you can update product quantities and delete the product from the basket.
+  - Within the basket you can visualize the products, you can update product quantities and delete the products from the basket.
   - The User has also two button options, "Keep Shopping" and "Checkout".

     ![image](assets/readme/features/pages/basket.webp "Basket page")

-  - If Basket is empty you will have only the "Keep Shopping" button.
+  - If Basket is empty, you will have only the "Keep Shopping" button.

     ![image](assets/readme/features/pages/basket_empty.webp "Basket empty")